benhj/knoxcrypt/README.md

 ./teashell ./test.bfs
 </pre>

-For more info, please post up on `https://groups.google.com/forum/#!forum/knoxcrypt`.

 ### Building the GUI

-Update 30/5/16: If you're a mac user, I highly recommend you try out Strongbox -- see [https://github.com/benhj/Strongbox](https://github.com/benhj/Strongbox).
+Update 30/5/16: If you're a mac user, I highly recommend you try out KnoxCryptOSX -- see [https://github.com/benhj/KnoxCryptOSX](https://github.com/benhj/KnoxCryptOSX).
 Might be a little easier than trying to mess around with Qt compilation and sorting out of the library dependencies etc.

-Having said that, the Qt GUI version....
+Having said that, the Qt GUI version.... (is currently broken with the recent name changes)

 To build the GUI, first make sure that `libknoxcrypt.a` has been built by issuing the command `make lib` in the top-level build-folder.